Nursing Associate Foundation DegreeStudy level: Undergraduate

 On commencing the course, you will study two modules.
-This will be an introduction to science and a clinical skills module spanning 13 weeks before you start your first 10 week mandatory placement, which is sourced by CU Scarborough.
-You will then undertake a module to develop more advanced clinical skills and underpinning knowledge before your second 10 week placement of year one.
+This will be an introduction to science and a clinical skills module spanning 13 weeks before you start your first 10-week mandatory placement5, which is sourced by CU Scarborough.
+You will then undertake a module to develop more advanced clinical skills and underpinning knowledge before your second 10-week placement5.

 The aim of this module is to introduce you to the scientific foundations of nursing which apply to holistic care across the lifespan.
 You will develop your knowledge of relevant human anatomy and physiology, microbiology, psychology, sociology and pharmacology and learn to appreciate how this applies to care delivery in a variety of settings.
 You will also be introduced to the topic of maternal health and care related to childbirth and key concepts that underpin nursing practice.

-This mandatory* 10 week placement module, which is sourced by CU Scarborough, aims to enable you to demonstrate and promote professional values, attitudes and behaviours in a practiced-based learning setting.
-You will develop your communication and interpersonal skills working within multidisciplinary teams providing safe holistic compassionate patient centred care.
+This mandatory 10-week placement module5, which is sourced by CU Scarborough, aims to enable you to demonstrate and promote professional values, attitudes and behaviours in a practice-based learning setting.
+You will develop your communication and interpersonal skills working within multidisciplinary teams providing safe, holistic, compassionate, patient-centred care.

-This mandatory practice-based learning module* which is a 10 week placement module sourced by CU Scarborough, aims to further develop your knowledge and understanding of the patient journey with emphasis on social, economic, cultural and environmental factors that influence individual and community health and well-being.
+This mandatory practice-based learning module5 which is a 10-week placement module sourced by CU Scarborough, aims to further develop your knowledge and understanding of the patient journey with emphasis on social, economic, cultural and environmental factors that influence individual and community health and well-being.
 You should develop skills in recognising health inequities locally, nationality and internationally and recognise indicators of unhealthy lifestyle and apply your knowledge of health promotion and well-being including 'Making Every Contact Count' (MECC) during care delivery.